ersanjeevkm/amazon-esci-product-embeddings/README.md

 By default, Sentence‑Transformers uses mean pooling.
 You can switch to CLS pooling (or hybrids) by customizing the Pooling layer.
 Mean pooling typically gives better performance for sentence embeddings out of the box.

+Why Prefixing Matters in intfloat/multilingual-e5-small When using the intfloat/multilingual-e5-small model for retrieval tasks, it's essential to prefix inputs with "query: " for search queries and "passage: " for documents or content.
+This is not optional—it is a crucial design feature of how the model was trained using contrastive learning.

+🎯 Key Reasons to Prefix
+Role Awareness
+Prefixing enables the model to understand the role of each input.
+During training, the E5 architecture distinguishes between queries and passages.
+The prefix helps the model adjust its internal attention and pooling strategies based on whether the input is a search query or a document.

+Improved Embedding Alignment
+Clearly marked inputs ensure that embeddings from queries and passages are more semantically aligned.
+This alignment increases the chance of successful retrieval since both embeddings are positioned closer in the vector space when they share meaning.

+Avoiding Performance Drop
+Omitting these prefixes can cause a noticeable decline in accuracy for retrieval or ranking tasks.
+The model may misinterpret the role of an input, leading to poor embedding quality and reduced effectiveness in downstream tasks like search, recommendation, or ranking.